My Enemy Is Me

 Having an autoimmune disease can be a mind-bending experience.
 The whole time you are fighting the disease, in a way you are fighting yourself.

-When I was little, the doctor explained that my immune soldiers were confused and so attacked my joints because they thought my body was the enemy.
+When I was little, the doctor explained that my immune soldiers were confused and attacked my joints because they thought my body was the enemy.
 I learned that my white blood cells not only fought bugs and infection, but attacked my bones.
-I wanted to send them clarifying instruction: “Keep off!
+I wanted to send them clarifying instructions: “Keep off!
 Chill Out!”

 It was hard to grasp sometimes that it was my own body attacking itself.
 We don’t know why it started or why it continues—how the wires got crossed.
 But as much as I am trying to quiet the disease, I am also trying to subdue my own body.
 It’s a fight with myself.

 On a day to day basis, I have to think of the disease as separate from me.
 I have to think about treatments that will stop or slow the process of rheumatoid arthritis.
 I have to consider the disease, and not “this is me that I am trying to trick.”